bobluppes/MLDG/index.md

 * **Get code running on Google Colab**<br>
 Google Colab was used to deploy and run the repository.
 The entrypoint to the original codebase are the files `run_baseline.sh` and `run_mldg.sh`.
 To avoid extra work in order to run shell scrips in Colab, these entrypoints were rewritten to Python 3 files named `run_baseline.py` and `run_mldg.py` respectively.
 * **Loop unroling**<br>
 The first challenge we encountered was that google Colab stopped running too early to complete multiple runs back-to-back.
 Each run consist of 4 iterations in which a single domain is held out from the training set.
-To solve this problem, the outer loop of the entry scripts is unroled, enabling the runs to be executed independently.
+To solve this problem, the outer loop of the entry scripts is unrolled, enabling the runs to be executed independently.
 * **Hyperparameter investigation**<br>
-Because the code is available for a given paper does not necessarily mean that it is independently reprodicuble.
+Because the code is available for a given paper does not necessarily mean that it is independently reproducible.
 To get a better feel for the independent reproducability, it is investigated whether all hyperparameters used for this experiment are specified in the paper.
 This can be seen in the table below.

   | Hyperparameter | Value | Specified in paper |